ashishlikhith/Avocado-Ripeness-Analysis-Dashboard-PowerBI/README.md

-#Avocado Ripeness Dashboard | Power BI + Data Science
-This project presents an interactive Power BI dashboard designed to analyze the ripeness of avocados using real-world physical parameters such as firmness, brightness, sound levels, color indicators, and more.
+🥑Avocado Ripeness Dashboard | Power BI + Data Science This project presents an interactive Power BI dashboard designed to analyze the ripeness of avocados using real-world physical parameters such as firmness, brightness, sound levels, color indicators, and more.

 It builds on earlier Python-based machine learning analysis and transforms those insights into a user-friendly, visual decision-making tool for stakeholders.